ibm-cloud-docs/Cloudant/api/authentication.md

 -->

-See the following example that includes basic authentication credentials in a request by using Python
+The following example includes basic authentication credentials in a request by using Python:

 ```python
 import cloudant